This page describes how to implement the Ogden hyperelastic behaviour.

 where:

-A general derivation of the stress and of the consistent tangent operator for this kind of hyperelastic behaviours is described here.
-The reader shall refer to this page for intermediate computations that won’t be detailled here.
+A general derivation of the stress and the consistent tangent operator for these kinds of hyperelastic behaviours is described here.
+The reader shall refer to this page for intermediate computations that won’t be detailed here.

 For our implementation, we choose \(W^{v}\) as follows: \[ W^{v}{\left(J\right)}={{\displaystyle \frac{\displaystyle 1}{\displaystyle 2}}}\,K\,(J-1)^{2} \] where \(K\) is the bulk modulus.